-- The stabiliser legs and stabiliser extensions must be retracted and locked during transport. - Take the total height of the crane and the load into consideration! - · When moving the vehicle, ensure that there is nobody at the crane's control position. - When the crane is installed on a detachable console at the rear of the vehicle, be especially cautious when uncoupling or recoupling the crane.
-At such times, nobody is allowed to be near the crane's control position. - · Ensure that the load is properly tied.
+- Take the total height of the crane and the load into consideration!
+Be especially careful around electricity lines.
+If your crane is equipped with a height warning light for the first boom, do not drive the vehicle while the warning light is on. - When moving the vehicle, ensure that there is nobody at the crane's control position. - When the crane is installed on a detachable console at the rear of the vehicle, be especially cautious when uncoupling or recoupling the crane.
+At such times, nobody is allowed at or near the crane's control position. - · Ensure that the load is properly tied.